-- If you are on time you don’t have to run for your flight.
-You do not want to slip, trip or fall.
-Rushing could delay you even more.
+- Arriving on time or early means you don't have to run for your flight.
+This helps prevent an accidental slip, trip or fall.

-- Always stay alert especially and watch your bags and belongings.
+- Stay alert and watch your bags and belongings.

 - Don’t let anyone but uniformed airline personnel handle your bags.